charilaouc/federatorai-operator/docs/crd_alamedaservice.md

   - description: Federator.ai Operator will deploy components to execute _AlamedaRecommendation_ CRs if this field is set to _true_.
 Default is _false_.
 - Field: enableGui
   - type: boolean
   - description: Federator.ai Operator will deploy GUI to visualize Alameda predictions/recommendations and cluster/node status if this field is set to _true_.
-Default is _true_.
+Default is _false_.
 - Field: enableDispatcher
   - type: boolean
   - description: Federator.ai Operator will deploy alameda-dispatcher and rabittmq to sent predict job to alameda-ai if this field is set to _true_.
 Default is _true_.